Skip to content

 You can read the policy brief here.

-Maarya Rabbani, the Education Officer and Romane Branthomme, the Activities and Development Officer, are responsible for implementing this policy.
+Chris Adewoye, the Activities and Communities Officer, is responsible for implementing this policy.
 They will be leading an SU project team this term to make it happen.

 Should the LSESU work to increase the accessibility of menstrual products in LSE spaces?